Berula

 Berula is a cosmopolitan genus of flowering plants in the family Apiaceae, whose species are known as water parsnips, as are some other plants in Apiaceae such as Sium latifolium and Sium suave.
-It is easily confused with the highly toxic water hemlock (Conium maculatum).
+It is easily confused with the highly toxic water hemlock (Cicuta maculata).

 Berula species are perennial, aquatic to semi-aquatic, herbaceous plants.
 The leaves are usually oppositely arranged.
 The flowerheads are arranged in umbels of small white flowers.
 Berula erecta is a widespread aquatic plant with fern-like leaves, found across Eurasia, Africa, North America, and elsewhere.

 Taxonomy

 As of February 2015, The Plant List accepts five species: